SUI-Components/sui-components/components/map/basic/README.md

 ### NON interactable maps

 By default, all the maps have the 'draggable' leaflet flag setted to true.
 But what about if I want to disable it?
-Just pass isInteractive={false}
+Just pass isInteractable={false}

 ```js
 import MapBasic from '@schibstedspain/sui-map-basic'